btho733/Belvin-PhD/README.md

 **Finalised foders**

-                 - ColorClustering
+                 - ColorClustering (R shiny app for color-based clustering)

 **To be added**

-                 - Reconstruction of 3D geometry using machine learning techniques
+                 - 3D_Reconstruction (Reconstruction of 3D geometry using machine learning techniques)

-                 - Image based modelling of microstructural connections in upper chambers of heart
+                 - Modelling_Results (Image based modelling of microstructural connections in upper chambers of heart)

-                 - Segmentation of tissue types
+                 - TissueSegmentation (Segmentation of tissue types)